joaoalc/SDISt5g07/proj1/doc/README.txt

 We also have some tests scripts prepared to test de application.
 For that you can run two peers: ./peerexample1.sh and ./peerexample2.sh Then you can run any of the following scripts: ./testbackup.sh or ./testdelete.sh or ./testrestore.sh or ./teststate.sh

+To terminate the application press ctrl-c in every peer process